doc-detective/doc-detective.github.io/docs/get-started/actions/find.md

   - `click`: (Optional) Click the element after finding it.
 Can be `true` (for a default left click), `"left"`, `"right"`, `"middle"`, or an object like `{ "button": "right" }`.
   - `type`: (Optional) Type keys after finding the element.
 Requires the element to be made active first (e.g., by using `click: true`).
 Accepts a string or an object like `{ "keys": "my text", "inputDelay": 100 }`.
 See [`typeKeys`](/docs/references/schemas/typeKeys) for details.

+**Setting Variables:** To capture a found element's attributes into variables for later steps, use the step-level `variables` object.
+You can assign values based on the element using expressions like `$$element.text`.

 > For comprehensive options, see the [`find`](/docs/references/schemas/find) reference.

 ## Examples